cortexlabs/cortex/docs/cluster-management/install.md

 bash -c "$(curl -sS https://raw.githubusercontent.com/cortexlabs/cortex/master/get-cli.sh)"
 ```

-You must also have [Docker](https://docs.docker.com/install) installed to run Cortex locally or to create a cluster on AWS.
+You must have [Docker](https://docs.docker.com/install) installed to run Cortex locally or to create a cluster on AWS.

 ## Deploy an example